 In addition to its beauty and historical significance, the Cathedral of Saint Helena is also an active and vibrant place of worship.
 The cathedral is home to a vibrant and growing community of Catholics, and offers a wide range of services and programs for people of all ages.
 The cathedral also hosts a number of special events throughout the year, including concerts, retreats, and other religious events.

 Overall, the Cathedral of Saint Helena is a truly beautiful and historic landmark that is well worth a visit.
 Its stunning architecture, rich history, and vibrant community make it a must-see destination for anyone visiting Helena, Montana.

-The Durable Slate Company will be providing repairs to the 100+ year old Ludowici French clay tile roof.
-Broken or missing tiles will be replaced, and all loose tiles will be re-fastened.
-In addition, the copper standing seam roof on the south side of the church will be replaced with a 20-ounce copper roof.
-Due to the height of the church, a crane will be needed to reach the tile and copper.
+The Durable Slate Company repaired the 100+ year old Ludowici French clay tile roof.
+Broken or missing tiles were replaced, and all loose tiles were re-fastened.
+In addition, the copper standing seam roof on the south side of the church was replaced with a 20-ounce copper roof.
+Due to the height of the church, a crane was needed to reach the tile and copper.